seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 For it was bad enough before their spite.

 **PARIS**
-Thou wrong’st it, more than tears, with that report.
+Thou wrong'st it, more than tears, with that report.

 **JULIET**
 That is no slander, sir, which is a truth;
 And what I spake, I spake it to my face.

 **PARIS**
-Thy face is mine, and thou hast slander’d it.
+Thy face is mine, and thou hast slander'd it.

 **JULIET**
 It may be so, for it is not mine own.